Dear Healthy Home Habitats,

 House cats are indeed soft, snuggly AND crazy efficient, often secret predators.
 They belong inside our homes.
 “In the United States alone, outdoor cats kill approximately 2.4 billion birds every year.
 Although this number may seem unbelievable, it represents the combined impact of tens of millions of outdoor cats.
 Each outdoor cat plays a part.”

-I too have struggled with adopted, adult cats that are acclimated to being outdoor animals already.
-Unfortunately I have had just as many “trophy presents” (aka bird heads -I guess the only un-yummy part) laid on my pillow by my cats wearing a bell or a sparkly collar as not.
+I too have struggled with adopted, adult cats that are already acclimated to being outdoor animals.
+Unfortunately I have had just as many “trophy presents” (aka bird heads -I guess the only un-yummy part) laid on my pillow by my cats wearing a bell or a sparkly collar.

 Luckily recent research and creative entrepreneurs have created two easy and effective tools that reduce cats’ deadly-efficient recreational activity.
 Number one, a “CatBib”.
 You heard me right.
 “A recent independent University Research Study scientifically proved the CatBib(s) work to stop 81% of cats from catching birds!”
 It’s made of thin neoprene, backed on both sides with nylon which hangs off of their collar.
-“It works by gently interfering with the precise timing, and coordination a cat needs for successful bird catching… It defeats all the cat’s stealth and cunning at exactly the moment it’s needed.”
+“It works by gently interfering with the precise timing, and coordination a cat needs for successful bird catching… It defeats the cat’s stealth and cunning at exactly the moment it’s needed.”
 A friend recently witnessed a bird boldly fly within swatting distance of my gray cat.
 She exclaimed “Oh my gosh, it works!
 Simon reached for the bird and the CatBib blocked his action!”
 Truth be told, I had not had such an opportunity.

 Both options allow the cat to still catch bugs and mice.
 Both options allow the cats to groom and feed easily.
 My cats wear theirs 24-7.
 I wash them periodically and I am happy to say that as long as they have them on, I am free from dead bird deliveries.